sergiodguezc/coq-multivariate-rde-solver/README.md

-# Coq Multivariate Recursive Domain Equations in Coq
+# Multivariate Recursive Domain Equations in Coq
 _Accompanying Coq sources for the paper: Solving Multivariate Recursive Domain Equations in Coq_

 A Coq formalization and solver for general multivariate recursive domain